royopa/dspace-auto-install/README.md

 Download a Linux Image
 ----------------------

-To avoid the install process, we download a imagem with Ubuntu Linux at the site [Virtual Box Images].
+To avoid the install process, we download a imagem with Ubuntu Server Linux.

 Ubuntu Linux Server Edition 14.04 x86